 You can adjust all of your cookie settings by navigating the tabs in this window.

-For other takeaways from the call, read on:
+For further takeaways from Facebook’s Q1 2016 earnings call, read on:

 Looking for further details on the call?
 Here’s some additional coverage: